-The new 1-2-3+ collection service started on 4 June 2018 and is being delivered by Daventry Norse, a new joint venture between the Council and Norse Commercial Services Ltd.
+The 1-2-3+ collection service started on 4 June 2018 and is delivered by West Northamptonshire Norse a joint venture between the Council and Norse Commercial Services Ltd.

-Find out more information about the background to the 123+ service and the Daventry Norse joint venture.
+Find out more information about the background to the 123+ service and the West Northamptonshire Norse joint venture.

 1 Weekly food waste collection